aws-samples/aws-saas-factory-ref-solution-serverless-saas/README.md

 # Serverless SaaS - Reference Solution
 **[Feedback & Feature request](https://github.com/aws-samples/aws-saas-factory-ref-solution-serverless-saas/issues/new)** | **[Documentation](DOCUMENTATION.md)**

+**[UPDATE - 12/01/2021]** We have now also created a workshop that you can use as a reference to understand this reference solution in a step-by-step fashion.
+Workshop is available [here](https://github.com/aws-samples/aws-serverless-saas-workshop).

+## Introduction
 The move to a software-as-a-service (SaaS) delivery model is accompanied by a desire to maximize cost and operational efficiency.
 This can be especially challenging in a multi-tenant environment where the activity of tenants can be difficult to predict.
 Finding a mix of scaling strategies that align tenant activity with the actual consumption of resources can be elusive.
 The strategy that works today might not work tomorrow.

 These attributes make SaaS a compelling fit for a serverless model.
 By removing the notion of servers from your SaaS architecture, organizations can rely on managed services to scale and deliver the precise number of resources your application consumes.
 This simplifies the architecture and operational footprint of your application, removing the need to continually chase and manage scaling policies.
 This also reduces the operational overhead and complexity, pushing more of operational responsibility to managed services.